People: Legal

 Chapter One, Article One of the Charter of the United Nations states that "peoples" have the right to self-determination.
 Though the mere status as peoples and the right to self-determination, as for example in the case of Indigenous peoples (peoples, as in all groups of indigenous people, not merely all indigenous persons as in indigenous people), does not automatically provide for independent sovereignty and therefore secession.
 Indeed, judge Ivor Jennings identified the inherent problems in the right of "peoples" to self-determination, as it requires pre-defining a said "people".

 Constitutional

 Both the Roman Republic and the Roman Empire used the Latin term Senatus Populusque Romanus, (the Senate and People of Rome).
 This term was fixed abbreviated (SPQR) to Roman legionary standards, and even after the Roman Emperors achieved a state of total personal autocracy, they continued to wield their power in the name of the Senate and People of Rome.

-The term People's Republic, used since late modernity, is a name used by states, which particularly identify constitutionally with a form of socialism.
+The term People's Republic, used since late modernity, is used by states that particularly identify constitutionally with a form of socialism.